riverence/io_scene_binfbx/README.md

 Should work with Blender 3.5+, any version before is unaccounted for on whether it works or not.
 Special thanks to;
-Cheturbator - binskeleton reversing, general python help
+Cheturbator - binskeleton reversing, binfbx reversing, general python help
 Volfix - writing the control binfbx addon, used for some important pointers on mesh handling
 Mike2023 on ResHax - writing the original blender script
 DKDave on ResHax - binfbx format reversing